vibhabellutagi19/sql-inspect/README.md

-# SQL Inspector
+# SQL Inspect

 A web-based SQL query visualizer and debugger that helps you understand and optimize your PostgreSQL queries.
-Similar to Python Tutor, but for SQL!

 ## Features